Black Sabbath: 1971–1973: Master of Reality and Vol. 4

 In February 1971, after a one-off performance at the Myponga Pop Festival in Australia, Black Sabbath returned to the studio to begin work on their third album.
 Following the chart success of Paranoid, the band were afforded more studio time, along with a "briefcase full of cash" to buy drugs.
 "We were getting into coke, big time", Ward explained.
 "Uppers, downers, Quaaludes, whatever you like.
 It got to the stage where you come up with ideas and forget them, because you were just so out of it."

-Production completed in April 1971, and in July the band released Master of Reality, just six months after the U.S. release of Paranoid.
-The album reached the top 10 in the U.S. and the United Kingdom, and was certified Gold in less than two months, eventually receiving Platinum certification in the 1980s and Double Platinum in the early 21st century.
+Production completed in April 1971, and in July the band released Master of Reality, just six months after the US release of Paranoid.
+The album reached the top 10 in the US and the United Kingdom, and was certified Gold in less than two months, eventually receiving Platinum certification in the 1980s and Double Platinum in the early 21st century.
 It contained Sabbath's first acoustic songs, alongside fan favourites such as "Children of the Grave" and "Sweet Leaf".
 Critical response of the era was generally unfavourable, with Lester Bangs delivering an ambivalent review of Master of Reality in Rolling Stone, describing the closing "Children of the Grave" as "naïve, simplistic, repetitive, absolute doggerel – but in the tradition [of rock 'n' roll] ...
 The only criterion is excitement, and Black Sabbath's got it".
 (In 2003, Rolling Stone would place the album at number 300 on their 500 Greatest Albums of All Time list.)
 Following the Master of Reality world tour in 1972, the band took their first break in three years.
 As Ward explained: "The band started to become very fatigued and very tired.
 We'd been on the road non-stop, year in and year out, constantly touring and recording.
 I think Master of Reality was kind of like the end of an era, the first three albums, and we decided to take our time with the next album."